flyingcakes85/git-workshop-notes/chapters/chapter_3.md

 ## Editing pushlished commits

-Make some changes to a file an instead of a new commit, use `--amend` to edit the last commit.
+Make some changes to a file and instead of a new commit, use `--amend` to edit the last commit.

 ```sh
 echo "print('More content')" >> new_file.py